-Principal Investigators assure they are not debarred or suspended when they sign the Providence College Grants Routing Form.
+Principal Investigators assure they are not debarred or suspended when they affirm the Providence College grant submission PI certifications e-mail.

 Vendors/Consultants paid on Federal Funds assure through a statement on the invoice that the organization is not debarred or suspended.